I travel in your head

 Nederlands

-The GEM museum of contemporary art in The Hague organises the exhibition “The Ideal Muslim Woman” an overview of the work of Aline Thomassen from 10 December 2005 until 2 April 2006.
-At the same time, she participates in the group exhibition “Respect!” of contemporary art from The Netherlands that runs from 15 November 2005 until the middle of January 2006 in the Dar Si Said Museum and the Badia Palace in Marrakesh, Morocco.
-The exhbition is part of the celebration of 400 years of contact between The Netherlands and Morocco.
-The project “I travel in your head” will be presented at both locations.
+The GEM museum of contemporary art in The Hague organised the exhibition “The Ideal Muslim Woman” an overview of the work of Aline Thomassen from 10 December 2005 until 2 April 2006.
+At the same time, she participated in the group exhibition “Respect!” of contemporary art from The Netherlands that ran from 15 November 2005 until the middle of January 2006 in the Dar Si Said Museum and the Badia Palace in Marrakesh, Morocco.
+The exhbition was part of the celebration of 400 years of contact between The Netherlands and Morocco.
+The project “I travel in your head” was presented at both locations.

 The project “I travel in your head – visual correspondent in The Netherlands” is the counterpoint of “I travel in your head - visual correspondent in Morocco”.